-Lots of people think that leaves change color when they dry out.
+SO WHAT: Lots of people think that leaves change color when they dry out.
 But that's not true.
 The leaves and needles you picked first are still green even though they are very dry.
 Imagine your leaves are chemical factories.
 They all use sunlight as their power.
 What they do is make glucose, a kind of sugar.
 It's food.
 When the factory is on, the leaves are green.
-When the factory shuts down, the color green is pulled out of the leaf, and the other colors can then be seen. for saving those trees being chemical factories they need less sunlight-power to work.
-They don't shut down \ for a rest when the davs get short.
+When the factory shuts down, the color green is pulled out of the leaf, and the other colors can then be seen. École Secondaire Le Caron rote me letters on recycled paper they and thanks forsaving being chemical factories they need less sunlight-power to work.
+They don't shut down I for a rest when the davs get short.